If your Samsung Level U stops responding for some reason, there are a few things you can do.

 To reset the Level U headset, follow the steps below:

 - Press and hold the volume and power key.

 - Press the power button to turn on the headset again.

 Resetting your Samsung Level U clears all the saved connections from your headset and restores the device to its default settings.

-If all the things don’t work we mentioned above, you should consider visiting the Samsung service center, or if doorstep service is available in your city, you can check it on Samsung’s website.
+If all the things don’t work we mentioned above, you should consider visiting the Samsung service centre, or if doorstep service is available in your city, you can check it on Samsung’s website.

-However, before connecting to the service center, you should check if your Samsung Level U is under warranty and it doesn’t have physical damage like water and moisture.
+However, before connecting to the service centre, you should check if your Samsung Level U is under warranty and it doesn’t have physical damage like water and moisture.